justinhj/justinhj.github.io/_posts/2017-10-11-hacker-news-api-3.md

 ![Fetch diagram](/../images/fetch.png)

 Here you can see that each round grabbed at least 8 items (that's the number of items per round my data source specifies) and you can see the time in ms for each one.
+One thing to note is that the rounds are actually a queue not a list, but I found the list view was a lot easier to understand visually.

 # Next steps